ZenGo-X/simulation-checker/README.md

 3. Use the claim functions, if the simulation is valid, you won't get any ERC20 token back in favor, if the simulation is invalid, you'll get the ERC20 token back in favor of the ETH you submitted

 4. DO NOT submit any transaction on-chain

+## Debug your Simulation

+The owners of the SimulationChecker contract is able to debug the environment variables values of the simulation they use by calling the test functions, these functions simply returns the caller the value of the respective environment variable.

+For Example:

+`testBlockBasefee()` function will return the value of `block.basefee` environment variable of the deposited ERC-20 token

+### Improtant note

+its important that only the owner of the contract can call these funcitons (As in that repo), becuase if they would run on chain, the caller will actually get the deposited ERC-20 token back

 ## Example